Babies get baby talk

 Many Bible experts say Paul is talking about only two types of material, not six.
 He is talking about combustible products of wood, grass, and straw.
 And he is talking about the kind of products that do not burn in the fire: gold, silver, and precious stones.

-Some Bible experts say Paul may have had in mind this quote from his Bible, “You were like a firebrand snatched from a blaze” (Amos 4:11 NASB).
+Some Bible experts say Paul may have had in mind this quote from his Bible, “You were like a firebrand snatched from a blaze” (Amos 4:11 New American Standard Bible).
 That ancient Hebrew saying is a bit like the English saying, “You were saved by the skin of your teeth.”

 Paul used the Aramaic version of Peter’s name: Cephas.
 It means “rock.”